puppetlabs/puppetdb/documentation/api/query/v4/factsets.markdown

 * `environment` (string): the environment associated with the fact
 * `timestamp` (string): the most recent time of fact submission from the associated certname
-* `producer-timestamp` (string): the most recent time of fact submission for the relevant certname from the master.
+* `producer_timestamp` (string): the most recent time of fact submission for the relevant certname from the master.
 Generation of this field will be pushed back to the agent in a later release, so it should not be relied on in its current form (use the `timestamp` field instead.)
-* `hash` (string): a hash of the factset's certname, environment, timestamp, facts, and producer-timestamp.
+* `hash` (string): a hash of the factset's certname, environment, timestamp, facts, and producer_timestamp.

 ### Response Format